farazazeem-6/asaanDealing/README.md

 # Asaan Dealing

-**Asaan Dealing** is an Airtasker-inspired service provider and tasker marketplace UI built with **Next.js**, **TypeScript**, and **React**.
-The app supports both service providers and customers by letting users discover local taskers, browse service categories, filter by popular services, and view top-rated experts—similar to an Australian task marketplace experience.
+**Asaan Dealing** is a service provider and tasker marketplace UI built with **Next.js**, **TypeScript**, and **React**.
+The app supports both service providers and customers by letting users discover local taskers, browse service categories, filter by popular services, and view top-rated experts.

 ## Project Overview